mdmtk/docs/edge/source/guide/csp/wifi.md

   <tr>
     <td>Do not change</td>
     <td>""</td>
-	<td>Will not change what the device is currently configured as</td>
+	<td>This value (or the absence of this parm from the XML) will not make any change to the current sleep policy on the device.</td>
   </tr>
   <tr>
     <td>Never Sleep</td>
     <td>"AlwaysOn"</td>
-	<td>This will leave the Wi-Fi radio on while the device's display is turned off and Wi-Fi can continue to be used by any software that is running.
+	<td>This value will leave the Wi-Fi radio on while the device's display is turned off and Wi-Fi can continue to be used by any software that is running.
 Existing Wi-Fi connections will be maintained as if the device was not suspended.
 For example, emails will continue to come in.
 This behavior may be preferred in some situations.
 However, this could significantly increase the drain on the battery and reduce the battery life.</td>
   </tr>
   <tr>
     <td>Never Sleep When Plugged</td>
     <td>"PluggedIn"</td>
-	<td>This will leave the Wi-Fi radio on while the display is turned off if the device is not running from battery power.</td>
+	<td>This value will leave the Wi-Fi radio on while the display is turned off if the device is not running from battery power.</td>
   </tr>
   <tr>
     <td>Always Sleep</td>
     <td>"NeverOn"</td>
-	<td>This turns the Wi-Fi radio off while the device's display is turned off.
+	<td>This value turns the Wi-Fi radio off while the device's display is turned off.
 Existing Wi-Fi connections will be dropped and will need to be re-established, if needed, when the display (and Wi-Fi) are turned back on.
 Software that is running cannot use Wi-Fi while it is off.
 This can significantly increase the battery life if communications are not needed when the device is suspended.</td>
   </tr>
 </table>
 </div>